 The Mass in Running Order (MRO) is the mass of the empty vehicle including a 75kg allowance for the driver, the diesel tank and lpg bottle full.
-The MRO is calculated with the freshwater tank empty on all models and the LPG tank full.
-Should you choose to travel with your freshwater tank full, the MRO figure should be adjusted accordingly.
+The MRO is calculated with the freshwater tank empty on all models and one 13kg LPG bottle.
+Should you choose to travel with your freshwater tank full the MRO figure should be adjusted accordingly.